GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 6. Open the attribute table of __"Health_Facilities_Flood_2024_AOI"__ by right click on the layer  -> `Open Attribute Table`([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_attribute_table_wiki.html)) and activate the editing mode by clicking on ![](/fig/mActionToggleEditing.png) ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_attribute_table_wiki.html#change-data-in-the-attribute-table)).
 Now you are able to edit the data directly in the table.
 7. First, we add a new column with the name __“Flood_affected”__.
 To do so, click on ![](/fig/mActionNewAttribute.png).
 In the `Add field` window, you have to add the name and set the `Type` to `Text(string)`.
 Click `OK` ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_attribute_table_wiki.html#add-new-column))

-* Do the same with the __"buildings_sambava.gpkg"__ to check if any buldings are affected by the flood.

 ```{figure} /fig/ PAK_flood_new_column.PNG
 ---